 Hycroft Artisan Market Video

-For an idea of what Hycroft House and the Christmas artisan market at Holidays at Hycroft looked like, check out the following video.
-It shows scenes of the mansion and artisan market in 2019.
+Check out the following video for an idea of what Hycroft House and the Christmas artisan market at Hycroft for the Holidays looks like.
+The video shows scenes of the mansion and artisan market in 2019.

 Christmas Market Entertainment

 In addition to dozens of vendors, the Hycroft for the Holidays market also features live entertainment.
-In the past, most performances have taken place in the Drawing Room or Ballroom.
-Some have also been in the Lounge and Library.
+In the past, most performances took place in the Drawing Room or Ballroom.
+Some were also in the Lounge and Library.

 About Hycroft House